Manaaia/boilerplate-symfony-react/README.md

 - Server: `http://localhost`

 ### Next steps
-- Improvement on the way the client and server are served (client and server urls must be logical)
+- Improvement on the way the client and server are served
 - Improve Dockerfile for security
 - Linking the client and server
 - Introduction of Traefik for routing
-- Introduction of Dependabot for dependency updates
 - Introduction of Github Actions for CI/CD